 When it comes to home-schooling, the social aspect is usually the first item on most parents’ minds.
 Home-schooled students often miss out on interactions with their peers that they would have if they were at school.

-In fact, the majority of children say that playing with their friends or going to recess with their classmates is the highlight of their school day, emphasizing the importance of these bonds Property for sale in Dubai.
+In fact, the majority of children say that playing with their friends or going to recess with their classmates is the highlight of their school day, emphasizing the importance of these bonds.
 Additionally, home-schooled students may miss out on school assemblies or plays, which can bring benefits such as greater confidence, overcoming stage fright, teamwork, practise, and other important life skills.

 While this is not something that can be done at home, joining a theatre class or enrolling in a performance arts school is a great way to get started.